AdaCore/learn/content/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

     end Do_Something;

 But for the sake of illustrating the use of :program:`gnatprep`, let's use that tool in this simple case.
-This is the complete package body, which we place in file :file:`do_something.org.adb`:
+This is the complete procedure, which we place in file :file:`do_something.org.adb`:

 .. code-block:: none